Philadelphia Head-On Collision Lawyer

 You also want a record of necessary medical attention for head and neck injuries, contusions, internal injuries, and more.

-• Contact the police at the scene of the crash and make sure a police report is made.
+• Contact the police at the scene of the crash and ensure a police report is filed.
 The police report will be crucial to your case if you need to take legal action in the future.
 When speaking with the police, report the events as you saw them as calmly as possible.
 Do not attempt to place blame, and do not admit to even partial fault for the crash.

 • Take down the names and badge numbers of any officers who reported to the scene